behrendtio/monky/README.md

 monky.factory('User', { username: 'name' });
 ```

 The above code set's up a new factory for the model named _User_.
 Each model that will be created from this factory will have an _username_ which is set to _name_.
 All other paths will be empty.

 Of course this is not enough to make documents valid.
-Therefore `monky` comes with a sequence function which replaces the String "_#n_" with a sequence number.
+Therefore `monky` comes with a sequence function which replaces the String "#n" with a sequence number.
 So in order to have a unique username, one could use the following example:

 ```js
 monky.factory('User', { username: '#n name' });
 ```

-This will lead to users with _usernames_ like "_1 name_", "2 name_" and so on.
+This will lead to users with _usernames_ like "1 name", "2 name" and so on.

 ## Use factories to build/create mongoose documents